I’m excited for the opportunity to work with Precision Effect and Biogen.

 The filmmaking part of this process is actually a very complex part of the production.
 I’ve shot many ad campaigns where we have integrated stills and motion, usually in the form of a 2-3 minute documentary.
 Sometimes in extremely challenging conditions in places such as Russia, China and Alaska for Exxon to flying around the US for an educational charity, Communities in Schools, interviewing and photographing teenagers.

 This has taught me many things with regards to the workflow of the production.
 I’ve often used multiple cameras in action.
 Sometimes 2 or 3 motion cameras and sometimes a mix of stills and motion.
 This provides a very efficient workflow making sure we have multiple angles in the motion side of things and plenty of cutaways in editing.
 My documentary filmmaking and hundreds of hours editing a feature film have schooled me and my team well in what we need for an editor to be able to produce something great.
 We have to maximise these kinds of efficiencies as it really helps with gaining maximum potential from our ambassadors and not over tiring them.
+I’d like to keep the interviews loose and free of rigidity.
+Talking heads can be nicely lit and be very effective but casual interviews seem so much more relaxed at times.
+I’ve done interviews in cars whilst the subject drives for example or just sat a a table in the home.
+As long as you see the person talking to camera initially - then you know who the voice is coming from - you can then run interview along with general picture of someone going about their day.

 Let’s drive with them in their car, let’s go to the store.